TheBeachMaster/devday-maas/README.md

 Examples :

-A sender which sends 10 messages to queue "myqueue" and the related receiver that is listening on that.
+A sender which sends 10 messages to queue "myqueue" (deployed on a broker) and the related receiver that is listening on that.

         simple_send.py -a amqp://172.30.90.124:5672/myqueue -m 10

         forever_recv.py -a amqp://172.30.90.124:5672/myqueue

+A sender which sends 10 messages to address "anycast" (direct messaging) and the related receiver that is listening on that.

+        simple_send.py -a amqp://172.30.90.124:5672/anycast -m 10

+        forever_recv.py -a amqp://172.30.90.124:5672/anycast

-A server listening for requests on the "request" address and the related client sending requests on that.
+A server listening for requests on the "request" address (direct messaging) and the related client sending requests on that.
 The client will specify a "dynamic" link for receiving the responses.

         server.py -u amqp://172.30.90.124:55673 -a request

         client.py -a amqp://172.30.90.124:5672/request

+A server listening for requests on the "myqueue" address (a queue deployed on a broker) and the related client sending requests on that.
+The client will specify a "dynamic" link for receiving the responses.

+        server.py -u amqp://172.30.90.124:55673 -a myqueue

+        client.py -a amqp://172.30.90.124:5672/myqueue